Why is it important to manage AWS logs

 Comprehensive AWS log analysis for increased visibility and auditability

-Be it the applications, virtual machines, microservices on AWS Lambda, Active Directory, or load balancers on different layers—manage them all from one console.
+Be it the applications, virtual machines, microservices on AWS Lambda, Active Directory, or load balancers on different layers—manage them all from one console using Site24x7's log management solution.
 Search across logs using simple queries, save frequent searches, add them to dashboards, configure alerts, and stay on top of your AWS environment.

 Keep your AWS environment secure

 AWS CloudTrail logs record unauthorized access and user activity.
 Misconfigurations and changing identity and access management (IAM) roles are common in Amazon EC2 and Amazon S3 environments to track which you have to monitor CloudTrail logs.

 Reduce the MTTR with centralized management

 Manage all your AWS logs with our centralized log management solution so that you can easily correlate performance metrics and functional issues from a single screen.
 You can also drill down to the root cause of the issue directly from the dashboard reducing the mean time to repair (MTTR).

 Analyzing different applications that are deployed on AWS simultaneously is necessary to achieve more efficient troubleshooting as failures cascade between applications.
 You can compare related fields in AWS CloudWatch and your application logs at the same time using related log templates.

 Analyze the network activity and discover the IPs generating traffic to your Amazon VPC.
 Ensure that your VPC is not prone to security threats by comparing and analyzing the weekly traffic patterns to spot anomalies, if any.